pulumi/docs/pulumi-hugo/themes/default/content/resources/automating-docker-image-builds-using-pulumi/index.md

 ---
 # Name of the event, <= 60 characters
-title: Building AI-powered Applications at Pulumi
+title: Automating Docker Image Builds using Pulumi and Docker
-meta_desc: Learn how the Pulumi engineering team builds AI-powered capabilities and the lessons learned bringing these features into production.
+meta_desc: Join our workshop to master automating your Docker build process using Pulumi Docker Build provider and Docker Build Cloud with TypeScript.
 meta_image:

 # A featured webinar will display first in the list.